amd/amd-fftw/README_AMD.md

      make install

 The configure option "--enable-amd-opt" enables all the improvements and optimizations targeted for AMD EPYC CPUs.
+For enabling various optional configure options provided for AMD EPYC CPUs, the master optimization switch "--enable-amd-opt" must be kept enabled.

 When enabling configure option "--enable-amd-opt", do not use the configure option "--enable-generic-simd128" or "--enable-generic-simd256".